 What can I do?
 What can we do?
 The first thing in my mind is to simply be thankful and don’t take food for granted.
 Second, find a church or an organization that has a system in place to identify and feed those who are hungry.
 Third, donate or volunteer and love the hungry as we love ourselves.
 Do you know a family who is struggling to make ends meet?
 Anonymously slip them a grocery gift card to make sure they have something to eat.

 There is another kind of hunger in the United States.
-This kind of hunger takes place when families eat but the foods are high in fat, sugar and salt; and low in nutrients, fiber and other ingredients needed for good health.
-With this type of hunger, people gain weight but the body still needs the nutrients for good health.
+This kind of hunger takes place when families eat but the foods are high in fat, sugar, and salt; and low in nutrients, fiber, and other ingredients needed for good health.
+With this type of hunger, people gain weight, but the body still needs the nutrients for good health.
 Lack of physical activity compounds the problem.
-This leads to increased health care cost, chronic disease and disabilities.
-High food costs and high medical costs add to our hunger and poor health problem.
+This leads to increased health care cost, chronic disease, and disabilities.
+High food costs and high medical costs add to our hunger and poor health problems.